 Only to wake up with all of the dishes gone and the trash can filled to overflowing.
 She was awake enough to notice it the second day she had off from school while eating her breakfast.
 While part of her was happy to have the help.
 The question of where the help was coming from made her a bit leery.
 Too much bad had happened too quickly in their lives for her to trust that it was something truly good happening.

-That night once she got Cora and Anderson to sleep she carefully gathered the dishes and trash from around the yard that had piled up over the day.
+That night once she got Cora and Anderson to sleep she carefully gathered the dishes and trash.
 Hoping to prevent whatever was obsessed with their trash from showing up while she slept.
 A quiet chuckle in her ear accompanied by a waft of her mother’s perfume startled her into dropping the trash with a surprised yelp.
 Looking around for the cause of the noise and smell she tried to tell herself it couldn’t be real.
 Tried to stop the racing hope in her heart.
 She had watched her mom pass that horrible night.

 At first her mother’s ghost had simply stood there watching Lyric prattle on about everything she could think her mom might possibly want to know.
 Only when Lyric paused on a slight gasping breath did Deanna finally speak.